eevans/twissandra-j/README.markdown

 Installation
 ------------
-From the top-level directory, build the project:
+From the top-level twissandra-j directory, build the project:

     $ mvn install

-Load the schema:
+Load the schema using `cqlsh` (ships with Cassandra):

     $ cqlsh < schema.cql

-From the top-level directory of your Karaf installation:
+From the top-level directory of your Karaf installation, start karaf with a console, and install the `twisssandra-cassandra` feature:

+    $ bin/karaf
-    $ features:addurl mvn:org.opennms.twissandra/twissandra-cassandra/1.0-SNAPSHOT/xml/features
+    karaf@root> features:addurl mvn:org.opennms.twissandra/twissandra-cassandra/1.0-SNAPSHOT/xml/features
-    $ features:install twissandra-cassandra
+    karaf@root> features:install twissandra-cassandra

+If Cassandra is listening on a host other than localhost, or a port other than 9042, run the following as necessary in your karaf shell:

+    karaf@root> config:propset -p org.opennms.twissandra.persistence.cassandra cassandraHost cass.sample.com
+    karaf@root> config:propset -p org.opennms.twissandra.persistence.cassandra cassandraPort 9041